2008 Hyundai Accent

 Hyundai Accent GS coupe ($10,775), automatic ($11,775); GLS sedan ($12,925), automatic ($13,925); SE coupe ($14,575), automatic ($15,375)

-Walk AroundThis latest Hyundai Accent looks more elegant than the previous-generation model did.
-It starts at the front with integrated 5-mph bumpers and large aerodynamic headlight enclosures that wrap around the front fenders.
-It has a high roofline defined on either side by black rubber rain gutters, while the windshield blends into the front of the roof without any visible trim.
-A bold character line originates just behind the front wheel opening and slashes boldly across the doors, fading again just short of the taillights.
+Walk AroundFar from cheap or plain, the Hyundai Accent looks elegant and substantial.
+The look starts at the front with integrated 5-mph bumpers and large aerodynamic headlight enclosures that wrap around the front fenders.
+Accent has a high roofline defined on either side by black rubber rain gutters, while the windshield blends into the front of the roof without any visible trim.
+A sharp character line originates just behind the front wheel opening and slashes boldly across the doors, fading again just short of the taillights.

 On both coupe and sedan, a roof-mounted micro-antenna is aerodynamic, flexible, and said to improve signal strength.

-InteriorPerhaps more than anything it's the interior of the Hyundai Accent that has been improved over the pre-2006 models.
-For starters, there's a much better view out.
-The hip point in the driver's seat is two inches higher than in older Accents, giving the driver a better view of the road.
-The Accent cabin has a conservative two-tone interior color scheme reminiscent of larger cars, and it's trimmed out quite nicely, helping it avoid the feeling of an econobox.
+InteriorOne of the things we like best about the Accent is its interior.
+Not only do those big windows provide a great view, but the hip point of the driver's seat is two inches higher than in pre-2006 Accents, for a truly commanding perspective.
+Accent cabins feature a conservative two-tone color scheme reminiscent of larger cars, and are trimmed out quite nicely, helping avoid the feeling of an econobox.

 The seats are contoured and finished in a classy cloth material that feels high quality.
 The driver's seat is eight-way adjustable on all models.